 This sly comedy works as both a short and a documentary of its own making by exposing the innards of artifice.
 It is quite a nifty trick, but it puts it at a disadvantage in a category that tends to reward less complex narrative exercises.

 Portuguese filmmakers Joao Gonzalez and Bruno Caetano offer an understated family drama that defies expectations and physics.
-The ice merchants are a father and a son team, living in a cabin perilously hanging off the side of a mountain.
+The ice merchants are a father and son team living in a cabin perilously hanging off the side of a mountain.
 They harvest ice and sell it in the town below.
 Every day, they plunge into the abyss and fly via parachute to their market.
 It looks rather impractical and dangerous, but the plasticity of the drawings goes a long way toward helping you accept flights of fancy like this one.
-The style may remind you of soviet-era animation, but the sneaky environmental concerns and the family pathos are all too current.
+The style may remind you of Soviet-era animation, but the sneaky environmental concerns and the family pathos are all too current.
 Ice Merchants is available to stream on The New Yorker’s YouTube channel.

-If there were any justice, director Sara Gunnarsdóttir, and Pamela Ribbon would get the Oscar for Best Animated Short and would have, at least, scored a nomination for Best Adapted Screenplay.
-My Year of Dicks is a genial sex comedy centered on the efforts of an early 90 teen girl trying to lose her virginity.
+If there were any justice, directors Sara Gunnarsdóttir and Pamela Ribbon would get the Oscar for Best Animated Short and would have, at least, scored a nomination for Best Adapted Screenplay.
+"My Year of Dicks" is a genial sex comedy centered on the efforts of an early '90s teen girl trying to lose her virginity.
 Over a year, Pam (Brie Hilton) goes through five candidates, each identified by a personality type.
-First off, The vampire, a skater with filed-down nails that look like claws, and Wally, a wanna-be cineast working as an usher at a dingy Art House.
-But every beau is an opportunity for hilariously bad and inept attempts at seduction.
+First, The Vampire, a skater with filed-down nails that look like claws, and then Wally, a movie buff working as an usher at a dingy Art House.
+Every beau brings an opportunity for hilariously bad and inept attempts at seduction.
 The constant is the complicity of her best friends, Karina (Clarissa Hernandez) and Sam (Jackson Kelly).

 The movie takes its aesthetic cue from the doodles a kid makes in the back of her notebook to fend off boredom during high school.
-Concrete illustrative reality gets spiced up with fancy asides that illustrate reactions to the maddening behavior of the people around her.
-Check out the exquisite excruciation of the scene where dad (Chris Kerman) gives Pam the talk after she pulls off an all-nighter at a disastrous party.
+Concrete illustrative reality gets spiced up with fancy asides that convey reactions to the annoying behavior of people.
+Check out the exquisite excruciation of the scene where Dad (Chris Kerman) gives Pam the talk after she pulls off an all-nighter at a disastrous party.
 True to the grungy spirit of the times, this is like a time capsule of style and attitude, smartly signaling some cultural signpost of the generation.

 The movie is frank but never vulgar, which makes the warning even more ridiculous.
-My Year of Dicks closes down the showcase making the rounds in theaters everywhere.
+"My Year of Dicks" closes down the showcase making the rounds in theaters everywhere.
 It gets an alarming disclaimer before beginning, allowing sensitive audience members and children to leave.
 It is the same one used in 2022 before Bestia (Hugo Covarrubias, 2021) and Oscar-winner The Windshield Wiper (Sebastian Mielgo, 2021).
-Considering the first one brought to life the story of a ruthless Chilean torturer during the Pinochet dictatorship, and the second one features a suicide, In that case, I would say it was warranted.
+The first one brought to life the story of a ruthless Chilean torturer during the Pinochet dictatorship.
+The second one features a suicide.
+In those cases, I would say it was warranted.